masteringmodernpayments/book/wrap_up.md

 # Additional Resources

+Hopefully this guide has given you a good overview of working with Stripe with Rails and the tips and hints I've given have been helpful.
+What follows is a list of links to additional resources that I've found very helpful to my Stripe implementations.

 ## Documentation

 * [Stripe's documentation](https://stripe.com/docs) is truly excellent.
 If some question isn't answered in this book that should be the first place you look.